MrAlias/users/README.md

 ## Limitations

-This module has only been tested on Debian and CentOS.
+This module currently only receives testing on the following operating systems:

+* Debian (5,6,7)
+* Ubuntu (12.04,14.04)
+* CentOS (5,6,7)

+This module will likely work on many other Linux distributions, but no grantees are made.